 Most of the course administration will be done via Blackboard.
-There are 4 separate blackboard pages that you will have to access:
+There are four separate Blackboard pages that you will have to access:

-- PHY121.00 to access section-independent information, such as the homework, the course calendar, exam scores, recorded lectures and lecture notes, and the zoom link for the TA and Professors' office hours - PHY121.01 to access section-specific information, such as clicker question scores (more below) - The main lab course blackboard page, run by Prof. Richard Lefferts <richard.lefferts@stonybrook.edu> - A lab course blackboard run by your lab TA
+- 1. PHY122.00-to access section-independent information, such as the homework, the course calendar, exam scores, recorded lectures and lecture notes, and the Zoom link for the TA and professors' office hours. - 2.
+PHY122.01-to access section-specific information, such as clicker question scores (more below). - 3.
+The main lab course Blackboard page, run by Prof. Richard Lefferts (richard.lefferts@stony brook.edu). - 4.
+A lab course Blackboard page, run by your lab TA.

-Please make sure that you have access to your Stony Brook Blackboard account, that these courses are listed there (in 1st week of classes for sure), and that the email address listed in your Blackboard account is one that you monitor.
-You have to register for the mastering physics homework and your "clicker" via Blackboard; see below.
+Please make sure that you have access to your Stony Brook Blackboard account, that these courses are listed there (in the 1st week of classes for sure), and that the email address listed in your Blackboard account is one that you monitor.
+You have to register for the Mastering Physics homework and your "clicker" via Blackboard, see below.